What Is Hydrocodone?

-Like all opioids, hydrocodone may also cause tolerance when taken for a long period of time.
-People who become dependent upon hydrocodone will require increasingly larger doses to achieve the same effects.
-Because hydrocodone is commonly prescribed as one of the acetaminophen combination drugs, high doses of acetaminophen may also cause liver disease.
+Like all opioids, hydrocodone may cause tolerance when taken for an extended period.
+As a result, people dependent upon hydrocodone will require increasingly larger doses to achieve the same effects.
+In addition, medicines combining hydrocodone with acetaminophen can lead to liver damage or failure from acetaminophen overdose.

 - Excessive anger